fission-codes/keystore-idb/README.md

 Supports both RSA (RSA-PSS & RSA-OAEP) and Elliptic Curves (P-256, P-381 & P-521).

 ECC (Elliptic Curve Cryptography) is only available on Chrome.
 Firefox and Safari do not support ECC and must use RSA.
+_Specifically, this is an issue with storing ECC keys in IndexedDB_

 ## Config
 Below is the default config and all possible values
+_Note: these are given as primitives, but in Typescript you can use the included enums_

 ```typescript
 const defaultConfig = {